What is the Florida ExpertNet?

 • University partners

-What are the icons located under the expert profile name?
+What are the icons on the expert profile?

 The icons are badges that represent roles, affiliations, or honors.
-Badges are located in expert profiles under the faculty name.
+Badges appear below the photo in the expert's profile.

 The badge icon legend is provided below: